department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 - Date of separation from active military service, **or**
 - First VA service-connected disability rating

 **Please note:** The basic period of eligibility may be extended if a Vocational Rehabilitation Counselor (VRC) finds that you have a Serious Employment Handicap (SEH).
-Having an employment handicap means your service-connected disability limits your ability to prepare for, get, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
+Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 <br>